r-borgess/tweekz/README.md

 - Load and display images from your file system.
 - Save modified images back to your file system.
-- Apply a zero intensity transformation to all pixels.
+- Intensity transformations.
-- Power law, contrast stretching and bit plane extraction
+- Bit plane extraction.
-- Histogram equalization
+- Histogram equalization.
+- Spatial and frequency domain filtering.
 - Restore the original state of any modified image.

 ## Getting Started